 Lactose is a disaccharide which naturally occurs in milk and milk products.
 People vary in the amount of lactose they can digest.
 As we age, we have less of the enzyme that breaks down lactose, called lactase.
 Some ethnic backgrounds (such as those of Asian descent) naturally have less lactase and tend to be more likely to have lactose intolerance.

-Fructose is a monosaccharide, which is most often found in fruit.
-It is usually only a problem if the food contains more fructose than glucose, or if too much is consumed in one sitting.
+Fructose is a monosaccharide, which is most commonly in fruit.
+It is usually only a problem if the food contains more fructose than glucose, or with excess consumption in a single sitting.

 Polyols includes sorbitol and mannitol.
 These are naturally occurring in some fruits and vegetables, while maltitol, xylitol, isomalt and polydextrose are used to artificially sweeten food and as food additives.
-Polyols are only partially absorbed by everyone.
-Some polyols may be listed in the ingredients list by their additive number: Sorbitol (420), Mannitol (421), Maltitol (965), Xylitol (967), Isomalt (953) (contains sorbitol and mannitol), and Polydextrose (1200) (10% sorbitol).
+Everyone only partially absorbs polyols.
+Some polyols may appear in the ingredients list under their additive number: Sorbitol (420), Mannitol (421), Maltitol (965), Xylitol (967), Isomalt (953) (contains sorbitol and mannitol), and Polydextrose (1200) (10% sorbitol).

 Want more info?